 Completed in Spring 2021 – a kind donation of £500 will help prevent thousands of strays from being born into a life of misery.

-Ongoing in July 2021 at Wave Vet, Constanta – thanks to £1000 raised as part of our Step up for Strays 2021 campaign.
+Completed in July 2021 at Wave Vet, Constanta – thanks to £1000 raised as part of our Step up for Strays 2021 campaign.

-Ongoing in June – July 2021 at DMA Vetland, Tulcea – thanks to £500 raised as part of our Step up for Strays 2021 campaign.
+Completed in June – July 2021 at DMA Vetland, Tulcea – thanks to £500 raised as part of our Step up for Strays 2021 campaign.

 More on the stray animals situation in Romania: